RobuRishabh/Content-Based-Image-Retrieval/Readme.txt

-//
-// Rishabh Singh(NUID: 002767904     Email-id: singh.risha@northeastern.edu)
-// &
-// Aakash Singhal(NUID: 002761944    Email-id: singhal.aak@northeastern.edu)
-//

-1. We performed this project in windows-11 using Visual Studio IDE.
+1. I performed this project in windows-11 using Visual Studio IDE.

 2. Instructions for running the executables: There are two executable file-